pavloskaralis/go-server/README.md

 # Go Server

-An Https Golang server with signup, login, and profile routes.
+An Https Golang server with /signup, /login, and /profile routes.

 ## Requirements